SCOTT D. MCALPINE, ESQ.

 B.A., cum laude, College of the Holy Cross (1995)

 Voted Super Lawyers 2016 - 2017 - 2018 - 2019

-Scott McAlpine has devoted his trial practice to representing business owners, shareholders, developers, builders, commercial landlords and tenants, real estate brokers, contractors and property owners in many types of business disputes, including commercial real estate litigation, partnership and shareholder disputes, business divorces, commercial lender-debtor disputes, construction litigation, commercial real estate broker disputes, real property ownership disputes, commercial real estate fraud and shareholder fiduciary law.
+Scott McAlpine has devoted his trial practice to representing business owners, shareholders, developers, builders, commercial landlords and tenants, real estate brokers, contractors and property owners in many types of business disputes, including commercial real estate litigation, partnership and shareholder disputes, business divorces, trade secret disputes, commercial lender-debtor disputes, construction litigation, commercial real estate broker disputes, real property ownership disputes, commercial real estate fraud and shareholder fiduciary law.
 Mr. McAlpine has experience litigating in all federal and state courts and before commercial arbitration panels such as the American Arbitration Association.
 Mr. McAlpine has also been recognized by Super Lawyers Magazine as a Super Lawyer in Business Litigation.

 Real Estate and Business Litigation

 Successfully obtained a multi-million dollar award in favor of the minority members of several complex commercial real estate ventures against the manager of those companies for breach of fiduciary duty, fraud and other claims.